Cycling from Gaysorn Centre to Nana BTS showing Sukhumvit Road with shopping complex, BTS Skytrain and busy traffic in Bangkok

 This route may not suit:

-The surface remains smooth throughout.
-Shared paths require awareness, particularly during busy morning and evening periods.
+The surface remains smooth throughout, though shared paths require awareness during busier periods.

 Local Insight